Bielefeld conspiracy: Synopsis

 A majority are expected to answer no to all three queries.
-Anybody who can answer yes to any of the queries, or claim any other knowledge about "Bielefeld", is promptly disregarded as being in on the conspiracy, or having been themselves deceived.
+Anybody who can answer yes to any of the queries, or claim any other knowledge about "Bielefeld", is promptly disregarded as being in on the conspiracy or having been deceived themselves.

 The origins of and reasons for this conspiracy are not a part of the original theory.
 Speculated originators jokingly include the Central Intelligence Agency, Mossad, or aliens who use Bielefeld University as a disguise for their spaceship.